malpa222/portfolio/_pages/personal.md

 ## Project plan

 The personal project in this specialization is not strictly tied to our personal track.
-Therefore, I have decided to explore the peer-to-peer file sharing network created by the BitTorrent protocol.
+Therefore, I have decided to investigate security issues of the BitTorrent peer-to-peer file sharing network.
 I have always found torrents interesting, and I believe it is a good exercise for this semester to look at file sharing from a security perspective.
 Since BitTorrent was initially created in 2001, a lot of things in the world of computer security have changed.
 The protocol's  security has remained fairly the same throughout the years, so I want to explore what and how could be changed in the specification.

-I want to use the Go programming language for developing a couple of proof-of-concepts for the project.
+I want to use the Go programming language for experimenting with the protocol.
 The language is becoming more and more popular in the industry, because of it's small learning curve, automatic garbage collection and speed.
 Therefore, I will try to use Go in different use cases to discover the potential of the language.

 ### Research questions